Rancid discography: Biography

 In 1998, Rancid returned to the scene with their fourth album, Life Won't Wait.
 That album branched out from Rancid's previous musical styles, and combined punk rock with elements of roots reggae, rockabilly, dub, hip-hop, and funk.
 Due to this it was often compared to The Clash's Sandinista!.
 Although not as successful as ...And Out Come the Wolves, Life Won't Wait peaked at number 35 on the Billboard 200 album chart, the highest position the band had attained at the time.
 After its release, Rancid moved to Armstrong's vanity label (and subsidiary of Epitaph) Hellcat Records.
-That label would release their next album, 2000's Rancid (Skull Cover), which was not as successful as Rancid's previous three releases, but is considered the band's most hardcore offering to date, which was released as a follow up to the more ska and reggae oriented Life Won't Wait.
+That label would release their next album, 2000's Rancid (Skull Cover), which was not as successful as Rancid's previous three releases, but is considered the band's most hardcore offering to date, which was released as a follow-up to the more ska and reggae oriented Life Won't Wait.

 After the release of the Rancid (2000) album, Rancid went on hiatus while members were involved in their own projects.
 Frederiksen released a self-titled album with Lars Frederiksen and the Bastards in 2001 and Armstrong released an album with the Transplants a year later.
 Rancid released their sixth studio album, Indestructible, through joint distribution through Warner Bros. and Epitaph/Hellcat in August 2003.
 The album featured the hit song "Fall Back Down", and peaked at number 15, marking the highest initial charting album in Rancid's career.
 After the release of that album, Rancid went on hiatus again when all members decided to continue working on their projects.

 After no activity at all in most of 2004 and 2005, Rancid reunited in 2006 to embark on a successful tour and played several acoustic sets as part of Hellcat Records' Hellcat Nights concert series at The Echo before Reed quit the band later that year.
 He was replaced by former Used drummer Branden Steineckert.
-Rancid released their long-awaited seventh studio album, Let the Dominoes Fall, on June 2, 2009 and was their first album of new material in six years.
+Rancid released their long-awaited seventh studio album, Let the Dominoes Fall, on June 2, 2009 and was their first album of new material in nearly six years.
 After a five-year wait and many delays, Rancid released their eight studio album, Honor Is All We Know in October 2014.
 That album was followed three years later by Trouble Maker (2017).
+The band will release their tenth album, Tomorrow Never Comes, in June 2023.
+It marks the longest gap between studio albums in their career at six years.
+The album was once again produced by Epitaph Records founder Brett Gurewitz who has now produced six straight albums for the band and eight of the band's ten albums.